 Word of mouth is arguably one of the most powerful ways to promote a business.

-Now, you can track which users referred their friends to you and grant them both a discount or other reward.
+You can track which users referred their friends to you and grant them a discount or other reward via an automated email.

 Whether this is your company’s two-year anniversary or simply a random day (or Thanksgiving!) share your gratitude with your community.

-This is an email that is not intended to make you any money.
+This is an email that is not necessarily intended to make you any money.

 Bear in mind that not everything you do has to bring money back.